percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 * Assign the key and salt values generated for the inner (end-to-end) transform.

 * Assign the key and salt values for the outer (hop-by-hop) transform.

-As a special case, the outer cryptographic transform MAY be the NULL cipher (see [@!RFC3711]) if a secure transport such as [@RFC6347] is used over a hop (i.e., between an endpoint and MDD or between two MDDs).
-In that case, the key and salt values generated would be the length required only for the inner cryptographic transform.

 Obviously, if the MDD is to be able to modify header fields but not decrypt the payload, then it must have cryptographic context for the outer transform, but